-Enjoy these Maple Bacon Brussels Sprouts as a holiday side or winter weeknight side dish.
+Enjoy these Maple Bacon Brussel Sprouts as a holiday side or winter weeknight side dish.
 Packed full of flavor from fresh orange and smoky bacon, these bacon brussels sprouts can be easily made in the oven or stovetop and will not disappoint.

 I like to believe that anyone who says they “don’t like brussels sprouts” just hasn’t made them correctly… I know that’s not true but if you are steaming or boiling your brussels, you’re doing it wrong.
 Not surprisingly, boiling or steaming brussels leads to a pretty unappetizing taste.